JunoNgx/p8wonyun/readme.md

 ## The original project

-This is the complete version of [Project Wonyun](https://github.com/JunoNgx/Project-Wonyun), a [LÖVE](https://love2d.org/) project which was close to completion but, but was abandoned at some time in 2014.
+This is the re-interpreted and completed version of [Project Wonyun](https://github.com/JunoNgx/Project-Wonyun), which was in turned heavily inspired by [RGCD.DEV's r0x EP](https://rgcddev.itch.io/r0x-extended-play) and made with [LÖVE](https://love2d.org/). **Project Wonyun** was close to feature-complete, but was abandoned at some point of time in 2014.

 The game was meant to be part of a much larger universe spanning across multiple titles, but like most fantasies in life, they were never made.